Kursk Oblast: Transportation

-Railroads

-Railroads are one of the most important component parts of the transportation system in the oblast.
-There is a total of sixty-five railway stations in the oblast.
+The oblast's railroads are one of the most important parts of the transportation system.
+They are part of the Moscow and South Eastern Railway systems.
+Two major rail links pass through the oblast: Moscow–Kharkiv and Kyiv–Voronezh.
+The total length of the railway network is 1100 km.
 The operational length of the railways is 1561.2 km, of which 500 km are access roads.
 The length of the electrified lines is 242 km.
 The density of the railroads in Kursk Oblast is one of the highest in Russia.
 The largest railway junctions are Kursk, Lgov, and Kastornoye.
-Oblast's railroads are a part of the Moscow and South Eastern Railway systems.
+There are sixty-five railway stations in the oblast.

 Tourism

-Kursk Oblast's natural attraction is the Central Black Earth Nature Reserve, which offers great opportunity for hiking.
-Oblast's forests and others undeveloped areas are ideal for hunting, fishing, and camping.
-Traditional art and architecture are preserved in the town-museum of Rylsk and others historical towns of Kursk Oblast.
+Kursk Oblast's most prominent natural attraction is the Central Black Earth Nature Reserve, which is well-suited for hiking and other outdoor activities.
+The Oblast's forests and other undeveloped areas are ideal for hunting, fishing, and camping.
+Traditional art and architecture are preserved in the town-museum of Rylsk and other historical towns of Kursk Oblast.